kaifcodec/ytconverter/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please open an issue or write an email on kaifcodec@gmail.com
+For any questions or feedback, open an issue or write an email on kaifcodec@gmail.com

 # If you found this tool helpful leave a star that will motivate me to maintain this project and add new features
 ---